Paige Petersen: Judicial career

 The Governor of Utah Gary Herbert appointed Petersen as a state judge in March 2015, serving on the Utah District Court for the Third Judicial District, which covers three counties: Salt Lake, Summit, and Tooele.

 In May 2017, Utah Supreme Court justice Christine Durham announced that she would retire in November 2017.
 Utah's Judicial nominating commission announced seven possible candidates for the Supreme Court vacancy in September 2017, including Petersen, three other state judges, and three other lawyers.
 Governor Herbert announced Petersen as his choice to replace Durham on October 31, 2017.
 She was confirmed by the Utah State Senate on November 15, 2017.

 Petersen began her service as a justice of the Utah Supreme Court in December 2017.
-Her first term ended on January 1, 2023, and she stood in a retention election in November 2022 and was retained with 82.7% of the vote.
+Prior to her first term ending on January 1, 2023, she stood in a retention election on November 8, 2022 and was retained with 82.7% of the vote.
 She will face a second retention election in November 2032.